• Skip to main content

 As a kid I used to despise Lauki sabzi (curry) but I loved eating it in the form of halwa or barfi (lauj).
 The halwa tastes so juicy and creamy that someone eating it first time would not even guess that it is made using a vegetable.

 Cardamom (elaichi) & rose water (gulab jal) adds a divine aroma to dudhi halwa.
 You can skip rose water or use kewra water instead.
-Almonds, Cashews, Pistachios- any type of nuts can be added as they give a lovey crunch in halwa.
+Almonds, Cashews, Pistachios- any type of nuts can be added as they add a lovely crunchy texture in halwa.

 • Baked Rasgulla